ansible/receptor/docs/source/user_guide/configuration_options.rst

       - Run a worker using Kubernetes
     * - ``--work-python``
-      - Run a worker using a Python plugin
+      - Run a worker using a Python plugin [DEPRECATION WARNING] This option is not currently being used.
+This feature will be removed from receptor in a future release
     * - ``--work-signing``
       - Private key to sign work submissions
     * - ``--work-verification``